paritytech/parity-bridges-common/docs/testing-scenarios.md

   - `staking::Nominate(vec![p(pCharlie)])` to nominate pCharlie using the controller account.

-Scenario 3: Kusama Treasury receiving & spending DOTs.
+Scenario 3: Kusama Treasury receiving & spending DOTs
 ---------------------------

 pBob sends 15 DOTs to Kusama Treasury which Kusama Governance decides to transfer to kCharlie.